illesd96/atelier-/GOOGLE_MY_BUSINESS_SETUP.md

 1. Go to: https://business.google.com
 2. Click "Manage now" or "Add your business"
-3. Sign in with Google account (use anna@archilles.hu or create business account)
+3. Sign in with Google account (use studio@archilles.hu or create business account)

 ---